jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 ## Enter Julie Valenti

+Julie has a hidden agenda.
+She helps people re-wire their brain so they can be more alive.
+If people are more alive, they can become contributes and producers.
+If people are more alive, they consume less.

+Let's step back for a moment.
+Who is Julie?
+She's a new resident of San Diego.
+She moved here because she'd rather soak up the sun than live in a cloudy and low-lit place like Portland, Oregon.
+She resided in Portland for the past 23 years, and she sufferred from SAD - Seasonal Affective Disorder.
+When Julie's friend invited her to come out to San Diego months ago, she knew she had to move there.

+Besides being a sun worshipper, Julie's also the owner of Portland's Wisdom and Recovery Wellness Center.
+She works with patients who suffer from PTSD introduced from childhood.
+Julie's clinic has been around for over a decade, although Julie has been in practice from much longer.

+Julie is also an author.
+She wrote a book called "Knowing How: The 20 Concepts to Rewiring Your Brain" based off her practice.

+From our conversation, I could tell Julie had a lot of energy.
+We will dive into motherhood, her work, and her book.

+### Empty Nest Syndrome

 <!--
-- Who is Julie?
-- Sun Worshipper
-- Julie's practice (Wellness Center)
+- Grief and Neurological Role
+- Relationship with her sons
+- How to talk to my mother
  -->

-When I called Julie, she was at her home in San Diego soaking up the sun.
-She tells me she's a sun worshipper.
-I had to admit, I didn't understand what that meant.
-Was she a follower of Ra, the Egyptian Sun God?
-Was she a repeat attendee to burning man?
-Nope, she just enjoys the sun.
-Living in Portland for 23 years, Julie appreciates the sun.
-She tells me she sufferred from SAD - Seasonal Affective Disorder.
-Julie recently moved to San Diego so she can have all the sun she wants.

-Her friend invited her to come out to San Diego, and on her visit, she decided there and then she wanted to move there.

-In addition to being a sun worshipper, Julie's a mother of two and runs a Wellness center in Portland, Oregon.
-She spends half her time working in Portland and half her time living it up in San Diego.
-And I can't blame her, I'd rather be in the sun as well.
+Julie has two children, and both of them have moved away.
+One moved to Los Angeles.
+The other in Portland.
+At least I believe so, at the time of this writing.
+One reason Julie did not hesitate to move to San Diego was her youngest son lives nearby, in Los Angeles.

+I was very curious how Julie dealt with her children moved away.
+I wanted to know the mother's perspective on empty nest syndrome.
+As Julie explains it to me, "empty nest syndrome" is a fancy term for grief.
+Now that the children are gone, the mother grieves, and the grieving process isn't an easy road.

+What can help is to discuss what the role of mother and child are now, and to develop boundaries of where each one lies.
+The compromise of each party is how we should resolve this mental conflict.
+For Julie, that was to have a conversation with her son in LA about how often they would talk over the phone.
+It would be how often they would meet up since Julie lives within driving distance to her son.
+Or it's how much space they needed from each other so Julie wouldn't be suffucating her child.

+I asked Julie about this because I am facing a similar situation with my mother.
+My sister, the youngest sibling, has left the nest.
+My mother hasn't been dealing with empty nest symdrome head on.
+If Julie's right, my mother didn't enter the grieving process.
+Instead, my mother's had acted in avoidance of the issues.
+Julie says, grieving requires

+And in a way, I wanted to have this conversation with my mother.
+I asked Julie about this, and by the end of our conversation, I had a task, to reach out to my mother and have this conversation.
+I haven't had this conversation with my mother yet.
+When I initiate that conversation, I'll take Julie's advice and listen to my mother's grief.

+### Wisdom and Recovery Wellness Center

+Despite some challenges along the way, Julie made it work.
+She's a mother of two and runs a wellness center in Portland, Oregon.
 She spends some time every two weeks up in Portland to help with logistics for the center, then takes clients remotely.
+Living it up, I'd jokingly say.
+And I can't blame her; I'd rather be in the sun too.

 Julie works with patients who suffer from PTSD introduced from childhood.

-Julie's clinic has been around for over a decade, although Julie has been in practice from much longer.
-From the years of practice, she wrote a book called "Knowing How: The 20 Concepts to Rewiring Your Brain".
+### The Hidden Agenda

 Julie talks about her "hidden agenda".
 By helping people re-wire their brain, she encourages people to be more alive.
 If people are more alive, they can become contributors and producers.
 If people are more alive, they consume less.